What’s new with the FEG?

 What is the FEG?
 Fair Entitlements Guarantee (FEG) is a scheme to assist employees whose employment has ended due to an insolvency event with their employer.
 FEG provides financial assistance, called an advance, to cover certain entitlements that are owed.

-The FEG is administered by the Department of Employment ("Department").
+The FEG is administered by the Department of Jobs and Small Business ("Department").
 The Department relies on assistance from Insolvency Practitioners ("IPs") to facilitate FEG.

 The role of IPs has been to: